Use the information to describe these marbles. What colours must be

 This ladybird is taking a walk round a triangle.
 Can you see how much he has turned when he gets back to where he started?

-More than $30$ solutions were sent in but the activity had asked for some kind of proof and many solutions unfortunately consisted of examples of numbers only, so here are the ones that said a bit more.
+A number of solutions were sent in, thank you.
+We were looking for some kind of proof and many solutions unfortunately consisted of examples of numbers only, so here are the ones that said a bit more.

 They always add up to an even number because if you add together the even numbers that are one less than each number you'll have an even number.
 Then if you add together the two that are left you get an even number.
 If you do this with three odd numbers it would give you an odd number because you'll have three left to add together.
 If you add up an even number of odd numbers you get an even